 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

-The cost comparison between building new versus adding on depends heavily on specific circumstances.
-Generally, a well-planned addition can be cheaper than constructing a new, custom home because you are leveraging existing infrastructure like the foundation, utilities, and one or more walls.
-However, additions often involve complex integration with the old structure, which can lead to unforeseen expenses like updating the entire electrical system or bringing the existing house up to current code.
-A new build offers more control over design and materials from the ground up, potentially avoiding costly retrofits.
-The final decision should be based on a detailed cost-benefit analysis that includes your property value, long-term needs, and the condition of your current home.
+The cost comparison between building new and adding on depends heavily on specific circumstances.
+Generally, a well-planned addition can be cheaper per square foot than new construction, as you're leveraging existing infrastructure like the foundation, utilities, and one or more walls.
+However, additions often involve complex integration with the old structure, potentially uncovering unforeseen issues like outdated wiring or plumbing, which can increase costs.
+A new build offers complete design freedom and modern efficiency from the ground up, often with more predictable pricing.
+The final decision hinges on your property's conditions, local zoning laws, the scale of the project, and your long-term goals.
+A detailed cost-benefit analysis with a professional contractor is essential.

 252 reviews